Protect Your Legacy: Reduce Massachusetts Estate Taxes and Preserve Family Wealth

 Final Thoughts on B Trust Estate Planning in Massachusetts

 For married couples in Massachusetts, funding a B Trust at the first death is one of the most effective ways to reduce estate taxes and preserve family wealth.
 From there, the choice between an A Trust, C Trust, or outright distribution depends on your estate size, family dynamics, and planning goals.
+In some cases, the estate attorney includes the A trust, B trust and the C trust (appropriately referred to as the ABC trust structure), depending upon the family’s circumstances.

 Whether you're focused on minimizing taxes, protecting beneficiaries, or simplifying administration, reviewing your estate plan in light of these strategies is essential—especially in a state like Massachusetts with strict estate tax thresholds and no portability.